Your first year: an overview

 Masters by Research – thesis submission

 You should submit your examination entry form at least three months before you plan to submit your thesis.
+Masters by Research do not have a transfer assessment.

 You should familiarise yourself with the requirements of the examination process, as outlined on the Thesis Submission and the Viva pages of the For Students website and in the Guide to the thesis examination process (PDF).